open-contracting/standard_extension_template/README.md

 For example, `ocds_additionalContactPoints_extension`.

 `[name]` should indicate the purpose of the extension, and/or the field or object being extended to aid self-documentation.
-This could be the a JSON Pointer fragment for the name of the primary field or object that the extension introduces.
+This could be the JSON Pointer fragment for the name of the primary field or object that the extension introduces.

 #### Extension descriptions